adaptyvbio/ProteinFlow/README.md

 A registry of all the files that are removed during the filtering as well as description with the reason for their removal is created automatically for each `generate` command.
 The log files are save (at `data/logs` by default) and a summary can be accessed running `proteinflow get_summary {log_path}`.

+You can also use the `--sabdab` option to load files from SAbDab and cluster them based on CDRs.
+Use together with `--zip_path` to process a custom SAbDab-like zip file.

 ### Splitting
 By default, both `proteinflow generate` and `proteinflow download` will also split your data into training, test and validation according to MMseqs2 clustering and homomer/heteromer/single chain proportions.
 However, you can skip this step with a `--skip_splitting` flag and then perform it separately with the `proteinflow split` command.